bootleg-rust/sites/README.md

     - prettier
     - linters
     - sort-package-json
-- Update to latest NodeJS LTS
-- Update to latest ReactJS version.
 - Add proper JSON logging
 - Use terraform to manage all/most infra & deployments.
   - Should there be a seperate repo to track deployments that uses branches to track changes between environments?